Chillax-ORG/chillaxdocs/Writerside/topics/VencordFaq.md

 ### 2. How to change/use another font(s)?

-First, make sure that the font you are trying to use is already hosted somewhere if it is not already.
+First, make sure that the font you're trying to use is already hosted somewhere if it is not already.
 Most of the time you will be using [google fonts](https://fonts.google.com/).
-From there, choose the font you are looking for and adjust all the settings and everything (*font weights, size, etc.*) and then copy the CSS import url.
+From there, choose the font you're looking for and adjust all the settings and everything (*font weights, size, etc.*) and then copy the CSS import url.
 See the below screenshots: